 If the parents were not married or in a civil partnership at the time of baby's birth but subsequently marry each other or enter a civil partnership with each other, it is the parent's legal duty to apply to re-register the child.
 An application form (LA1) to re-register a child's birth following the marriage or civil partnership of the natural parents is available from the Government website.

 Re-registering a child born to two female parents

 Authorisation is required from the General Register Office to re-register a child born to two female parents.
 Please contact usfor their details.

 An application can be made to add the father's details in the register if these were not recorded at the time of registration.

-If the parents were not married at the time of baby's birth, see the application form (GRO 185) from GOV.UK to re-register a child's birth and add the natural father's details.
+If the parents were not married at the time of baby's birth, see the application form (GRO 185) from the Government website to re-register a child's birth and add the natural father's details.

 Changing the surname

 If you wish to change the child's surname, it can be changed to the same as the mother, the natural father or any combination of the two as long as both parents agree to the change.
 Where the child is 16 years or over, their written consent will be required.
 You cannot change a child's forenames at re-registration.
 A change of surname may be allowed after re-registration and is subject to certain criteria being satisfied.